bfortuner/ml-glossary/docs/regularization.rst

 		return new_words

-Furthermore, when comparing two machine learning algorithms train both with either augmented or non-augmented dataset.
+Furthermore, when comparing two machine learning algorithms, it is important to train both with either augmented or non-augmented dataset.
 Otherwise, no subjective decision can be made on which algorithm performed better

 .. rubric:: Further reading